The Rise of Remote Work in France: Facts And Figures

 How Much popular is Remote Work in France?

 In France, a recent study by Eurostat shows that the percentage of people who work from home is 6.6%.
-Compared to other Europeans, work from home seems more popular in France than Germany (5%) or in the UK (4.4%).
+Compared to other Europeans, work from home seems more popular in France than in Germany (5%) or in the UK (4.4%).
 The Netherlands ranks at the top with a share of 14% of people who usually work from home in 2018 followed by Finland with a share of 13.3%.
 The average in the EU is 5.2% of employed persons aged 15 to 64 in the European Union (EU) who worked from home in 2018.
+Check this article to find more about remote-based jobs in France.

 Remote Work in France by the numbers